 When you focus on dynamic strengthening, you are actively moving your core during the strengthening activity (think crunches).

 If your core is very weak, it is often easier to start with static activities.
 The goal is to strengthen you core and then progress to dynamic activities.
 A well rounded routine will have a combination of both types.

 It’s also important to exercise in many different positions including laying on your back and your belly, sitting, standing, and on your hands and knees.
 Again, a good routine will work on strengthening your core in multiple positions, not just one.

 As Physical Therapists, we especially love to strengthen your core on your hands and knees.
 This position is incredibly beneficial for our bodies for many reasons.
 First, it helps us utilize our core muscles more effectively.
 Second, it unloads or decompresses our spine, which is typically loaded and compressing throughout the day because we are often in an upright position such as sitting or standing.

 For these reasons we've chosen this particular exercise this month.
-Check out Dr. Kim's exercise of the month in our newsletter or YouTube channel to learn a progression of 3 exercises to start getting that stronger core.
+Check out Dr. Kim's exercise of the month by clicking HERE to learn a progression of 3 exercises to start getting that stronger core.